 Bonus Tip: Monitor and Optimize

 Utilize free tools such as Google Analytics and Hotjar to measure what works.
-Invest more in top-performing formats, and don’t bother with non-resonating material.
+Invest more in top-performing formats, and don’t bother with non-resonating material to keep content marketing on an efficient budget.

 Do More with Less